Keyboard shortcuts

 • -f, --force: Force push even if remote is ahead

-• --update-descriptions: Update PR/MR title/body from commit messages
+• --update-descriptions: Update PR/MR descriptions from commit messages

 • -l, --lint: Run lint before sync (aborts sync on lint failure and restores repository state to the pre-sync snapshot)